AlexLai1990/RestaurantMenuService/README.md

 Note :
 * How to create requirements.txt?

 	Pip freeze >! requirements

 * How to create Procfile?

-In heroku, the server will allocate dynamic port for your application.
+	In Heroku, the server will allocate dynamic port for your application.

-So in Procfile:
+	In Procfile:

 	web: python ./Flask_Test/first_flask.py runserver 0.0.0.0:$PORT